kevino/R-projects/README.md

 # R-projects
-A place to put things as I learn R
+A place to put things as I learn R (and get more comfortable with git & github)